neuromorphs/NIR/docs/source/usage.md

 Below, we listed a few concrete examples on how to use NIR.
 Please refer to the **Examples** section in the sidebar for code for each supported platform.
+More code examples are available [in the repository for our paper](https://github.com/neuromorphs/NIR/tree/main/paper/).

 ## Example: Norse model to Sinabs Speck